 1. Full Program – For students who have an undergraduate degree in a different discipline, our two-year full-time program starts every fall and is offered in person.
 Students in this program complete three elective courses, enabling them to complete one of five graduate certificate programs offered by the School of Social Work or to engage in interdisciplinary coursework.
 This program is 64 credits.
 View the MSW program schedule

 2. Advanced Standing – For students who have earned a BSW from an accredited program within the past seven years, this accelerated path starts every summer and is offered in person.
-Students complete this program over three semesters for a total of 39 credits, which includes 3 elective credits (1 course).
+Students complete this program over three semesters for a total of 39 credits, which includes three elective credits (one course).
 View the Advanced Standing MSW Program schedule.

 4. MSW/MPH Dual Degree – In partnership with the Colorado School of Public Health, the School of Social Work offers a dual degree Master of Social Work/Master of Public Health program.
 For information, visit the MSW/MPH website.